xdevplatform/Gnip-Trend-Detection/README.md

 ![scotus](https://github.com/jeffakolb/Gnip-Trend-Detection/blob/master/example/scotus.png?raw=true)

 This analysis is based on the point-by-point Poisson model, with the previous point as the background expectation.
-You must still choose the cutoff value of `eta` (often called `theta`) that defines the presence of a trend.
-It is clear that any choice for data will lead to lots of false positive signals.
+You must still choose the cutoff value of *eta* (called *theta*) that defines the presence of a trend.
+It is clear that any choice for *theta* will lead to lots of false positive signals.

 A more robust background model can be used by changing the `mode` parameter in the `Poisson_model` section of the `example/config.cfg` from `lc` (last count) to `a` (average).
-The `period_list` parameter determines over which time interval the average is taken.
+The `period_list` parameter determines the time interval over which the average is taken.

 The output PNG should for this model should look like:

 ![scotus](https://github.com/jeffakolb/Gnip-Trend-Detection/blob/master/example/scotus_averaged.png?raw=true)

 There is much less noise in this results, but we can do better.
-Choose the data-derived template method in `example/config.cfg`: `model_name=WeightedDataTemplates`.
-In this model, `eta` quantifies the extent to which the test series looks more like a set of known trending time series or like a set of time series known _not_ to be trending.
+Choose the data-derived template method in `example/config.cfg` by uncommenting `model_name=WeightedDataTemplates`.
+In this model, *eta* quantifies the extent to which the test series looks more like a set of known trending time series or like a set of time series known _not_ to be trending.